GilDev/Kenbak-1-Replica/README.md

 * Use MCP23017 interrupts.
 * Use internal timer to check battery's voltage every X sec.
 * Uniformize `switch`s and `if`s in `exec()`.
+* Make a test suit for the emulator.

 Quirks
 ------